2397 and 265431 Serjeant Richard Hoar, 1st Battalion, Hertfordshire Regiment, later Bedfordshire and Hertfordshire Regiment

 Men who have answered their country’s call in defence of a “Scrap of Paper”

 Richard Hoar is named on the Roll of Honour, which hangs in St Peter & St Paul’s Church, Little Gaddesden and lists 119 men from Little Gaddesden, Ringshall and Hudnall who served in the 1914 – 1918 War.
 The unit listed for him is the 1st Battalion Hertfordshire Regiment, in which he served throughout the War.
 He is similarly shown on the Centenary Revision of the Roll.
 Also listed on the Rolls are his brothers Edward Hoar and George Hoar R.I.P., his uncle Joseph Whitman and six of his first cousins, all grandchildren of James and Eliza Whitman.
 They are: Donald W Goodman, Samuel Oakins R.I.P., Stephen Oakins, Arthur Whitman R.I.P., Francis Whitman and James Whitman.
 Two of his brothers-in-law, Sidney Jones and Horace Ruffett are also named.

 Rolls of Honour photos: Jane Dickson, Michael Carver

 According to Electoral Register entries, Richard returned to Hudnall Farm after his War Service.
 In the 2nd Quarter of 1920, he married Nellie Eliza Allen.
-Their daughter Gladys Ivy was born on 7th November 1920 and their son Derek George on 29th July 1922.
+Their daughter Gladys Ivy was born on 7th November 1920 and the 1921 Census shows them all at Hudnall Farm, where Richard was again working for his father.
+Their son Derek George was born on 29th July 1922.

 Electoral Registers for 1924 and 1925 show Richard and Nellie living in Dagnall, where their daughter Jean was born on 24th October 1924.